 memory load control.
-A VMM facility, added in AIX Version 3.2, that detects memory over-commitment and temporarily reduces the number of running processes, thus avoiding thrashing.
+A VMM facility that detects memory over-commitment and temporarily reduces the number of running processes, thus avoiding thrashing.

 memory over-commitment.
 A condition in which the number of virtual-memory pages being used by the currently running programs exceeds the number of real-memory page frames available to hold them.
 If the over-commitment is large or sustained, system performance suffers.